vikingJason/5eVaultMain/content/1. Adventures/Hall of Heroes - AutomatonGPT/Petalwood needs help/Fight Club.md

 * as they talk to people, someone realises that a spectator is actually there as a spy to gather information and dob them into the authorities
+* they notice that [[Felgan]] is there with a couple of other [[Neighbourhood Watch ]] and [[Laundithas]]
+* Felgan actually wants to try and shut the club down so she can take it over/start one of her own with the Automatons running it
+* she has tampered with armor, and the magical wards

 - Red Caps want to deal with them harshly